depanajoshi0120/amazon-prime-powerbi--dashboard/README.md

 ## Known Limitations
 - Genre chart does not dynamically filter with slicers due to exploded table structure
-- 2021 data is incomplete in the source dataset
--
-  to exploded table structure
-- 2021 data is incomplete in the source dataset
+- 2021 data is incomplete in the source dataset to exploded table structure